DarriEy/CONFLUENCE/README.md

 3. Run the scripts in /jupyter notebooks for a stepwise introduction to CONFLUENCE

-For more detailed usage instructions, please refer to the documentation.

 ## Contributing

 We welcome contributions to CONFLUENCE!
 Please follow these steps to contribute: